 Updated since original publication on 10/5/2017.

 It’s hard to believe that the holiday season is quickly approaching, isn’t it?
 The first sighting of snow-covered décor or lit up trees means that giving season is upon us!
-There is one major event that kicks off the holiday giving – Giving Tuesday.
-Celebrated on the Tuesday following Thanksgiving, Giving Tuesday 2017 takes place on November 28.
-Last year, more than 85 community coalitions across the U.S. and people in 98 countries/territories participated in the charitable event.
+There is one major event that kicks off holiday giving – Giving Tuesday.
+Celebrated on the Tuesday following Thanksgiving, Giving Tuesday 2020 takes place on December 1.

-According to the Giving Tuesday organization, Giving Tuesday raised more than $177 million online in 2016.
-Last year’s results prove that donors are extremely generous with charitable donations during both Giving Tuesday and end-of-year giving in general.
+The pandemic has already had major effects on the way people give in 2020, and one can surmise it will continue to change the holiday giving season.
 As awareness of the day continues to grow each year, so do its benefits for charitable organizations.
 Giving Tuesday has become a global event, but you don’t need to be a national or multi-tiered organization to participate.
 Here are three steps even a local nonprofit can take to prepare for the main event.